All Episodes

 Good morning.

-Welcome back to the best talk radio in the nighttime.
+Welcome back to the Best Talk Radio in the nighttime.

-Live, throughout the nighttime, you're listening to America's largest and fastest-growing all-night radio program.
+Live throughout the nighttime, you're listening to America's largest and fastest growing all-night radio program.

 I'm Art Bell.

-Lindsey has written a book called You Can Live.
+Lindsay has written a book called You Can Live.

 Lindsay lectures to doctors and medical groups about new diseases that are showing up.